websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 The generator creates each project in a folder derived from the project name.
 For example, since you named the project `Sample Liferay Fragments`, the generator created a project folder called `sample-liferay-fragments`.

-## Import the Sample Collection
+## Import the Sample Fragment Set

-Import the sample Fragment Collection to Liferay to view the Fragments:
+Import the sample Fragment Set to Liferay to view the Fragments:

 1. Run the command below to start the Docker container: